28left/descriptive_set_theory/structureBorel.md

 where $\phi(x_1, \dots, x_n,\alpha,\underline{\gamma})$ is bounded, and $\Qu$ is ``$\forall$'' if $n$ is odd, and "$\exists$" if $n$ is even.

 What do sets defined by bounded formulas look like?
 An atomic formula (without parameters) either contains no function variable at all, or it is of the form $\alpha(t_1) = t_2$.
-This implies that the truth of an atomic formula is determined by \emph{finitely many positions} in $\alpha$.
+This implies that the truth of an atomic formula is determined by *finitely many positions* in $\alpha$.
 This remains true if we consider logical combinations of atomic formulas, or even bounded quantification.
 Hence a bounded formula defines an open subset of $\Baire$.

 On the other hand, the reals for which a bounded formula does not hold are definable by a bounded formula, too, since the negation of a bounded formula is again a bounded formula.
 We conclude that **bounded formulas define clopen subsets of $\Baire$**.
 On the other hand, if we have $\bSigma^0_1$-code for a set $A$ and its complement, we can decide the relation $A(\alpha\Rest{n})$ computably in the code.